joshuafuller/tak-server-install-scripts/README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 `

-3. Now that we are connected to a SSH Shell as root, install git so we can clone this repo and use the scripts
+3. Now that we are connected to a SSH Shell as root you will need to create the tak user and install git so we can clone this repo and use the scripts.

 `adduser tak`